ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "And we mean to treat you all," added Lydia, "but you must lend us the money, for we have just spent ours at the shop out there."
-Then, showing her purchases--"Look here, I have bought this bonnet.
+Then, showing her purchases -- "Look here, I have bought this bonnet.
 I do not think it is very pretty; but I thought I might as well buy it as not.
 I shall pull it to pieces as soon as I get home, and see if I can make it up any better."